-Break out your dutch oven and melt 2-3 tablespoons of OMghee at medium high heat.
-Working in batches, sear the pieces of chicken to get a golden brown crust on the outside (don’t worry about internal doneness).
+Break out your dutch oven and melt 2-3 tablespoons of ghee at medium high heat.
+Working in batches, sear the pieces of chicken to get a golden brown crust on the outside (don’t worry that the insides aren’t cooked, we just need to sear the skin at this point).
 Set the chicken aside once browned.

 Reduce heat to medium.
 Quickly toss in the onion, garlic and sea salt and begin to sweat the onions.
 Warning — the dutch oven is going to be fairly hot still and whatever’s left in that pot will want to burn, so get your onions in quickly and start moving them around.
 The salt will help draw out the moisture fast enough to keep the whole thing from sticking and burning.

 Once the onions are translucent and brown, add the crushed tomatoes, almonds, currants and remaining dry seasonings.
 Stir together.
 Add the honey next, but stream it in slowly, stirring (or ideally, whisking) the whole time.
 Globs of honey will find its way to the bottom of the pan and will burn during the braising process, so take the time to properly blend in the honey.
 Let the sauce simmer for ten minutes.

 Add the chicken back into the simmering sauce and reduce the heat again to low.
 Submerge and/or coat the pieces in sauce as best you can, then cover the dutch oven and allow to braise on the stove top for 45-50 minutes.
 Check the internal temperature of a chicken breast and determine if an additional five to ten minutes is needed.